w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ![grafana-1](assets/guides/how-to-monitor/5-import-dashboard-2.png)

-If everything is done correctly, you should be able to monitor your node's performance such as the current block height, CPU, memory usage, etc.
+In the meantime, start your Polkadot node with by running `./polkadot`.
+If everything is done correctly, you should be able to monitor your node's performance such as the current block height, CPU, memory usage, etc on the Grafana dashboard.

 ![grafana-1](assets/guides/how-to-monitor/6-dashboard-metric.png)